Colors and Color Lists

 NEW!

-This feature will make use of a profile to fine-tune the device values as close as possible according to a profile.
-A transform between two profiles in the Worksheet is required for this function to become available.
-This feature changes the device values to
+ColorThink uses the profile to fine-tune the device values to create colors as close as possible to the original (according to the profile).
+A transform between two profiles in the Worksheet is required for this function to be available.

-Color lists can be converted and displayed using many industry color values.
+Color values in lists can be displayed using many industry color values.

 Options include: